mdavids/ntptools/ipttl/README.md

 ## future

-The next step we foresee is to turn this into some sort of `dnstop` or `dns-flood-detector`-like tool.
+The next step we foresee is to turn this into some sort of `dnstop`- or `dns-flood-detector`-like tool.
 One that especially can trigger if there is an anomaly due to an alledged DDoS.
 If many queries hit us from a spoofed source address (victom), as part of a DoS-attempt, it is